What Are Senolytics and Do They Work?

 A look at the science of clearing "zombie" cells to improve healthspan.

 As we age, our bodies accumulate senescent cells, often called "zombie cells."
-These cells stop dividing but don't die; instead, they release inflammatory molecules that can damage surrounding healthy cells and contribute to aging and age-related diseases.
-Senolytics are a class of compounds designed to selectively eliminate these senescent cells.
-This article, reviewed by our Medical Advisory Board, explores the science behind senolytics and the current state of research into their potential to extend healthspan.
+These cells stop dividing but refuse to die.
+Instead, they linger in tissues, secreting a toxic cocktail of inflammatory molecules that damages surrounding healthy cells and accelerates aging.
+Senolytics are a class of drugs and natural compounds designed to selectively eliminate these dysfunctional cells, and they represent one of the most promising frontiers in longevity science.

 How Senolytics Clear Zombie Cells